 When is the best time to visit Seljalandsfoss?

 Being in the slightly more temperate south the waterfall can generally be quite easily visited year-round.
 However, during the winter months, the pathway behind the waterfall is usually closed.
 This is down to the fact that it gets very icy and slippery.
 It would be dangerous to negotiate the path in these winter weather conditions.
-So if it says it is closed to stay safe and take heed.
+So if it says it's closed stay safe and take heed.

 That is not to say that you shouldn’t visit during winter though.
 At this time of year snow and the low sun create some incredible vistas.
 You might also be able to see the colors of the Northern Lights dance across the sky overhead.

 The busiest time at the waterfall is during the summer months.
 So daytime during June, July, and August can get quite busy.
 Make the most of the Midnight Sun and visit late or early.
 You'll have a head start if you are renting a camper.
 You will be able to overnight at the nearby campsite and visit the falls before or after the tour groups.

 Perhaps the best time to visit is in spring or early summer.
 At this time of year, this powerful waterfall will be showing off its fullest flow.
 As the winter ice thaws the rivers swell and Iceland’s waterfalls are at their most thunderous and impressive.
 There is something quite mesmerizing about gazing at the perpetually falling water.
 Also, this is the time of year when the surrounding countryside is at its most lush, making the waterfall one of the most romantic places in Iceland.
 You’ll enjoy views of verdant green landscapes stretching out around you and the spring flowers will all be in bloom.

 Things to do nearby the Seljalandsfoss Waterfall